The BEF Symplectic Form: A Lagrangian Perspective: Adding a spatial boundary

 \section{Adding a spatial boundary}

 In this section, we establish the consistency of the BEF symplectic form in the presence of spatial boundaries.
-We then briefly define the Barnich--Brandt symplectic form and derive its relation to the BEF symplectic form.
+We then briefly define the Barnich-Brandt symplectic form and derive its relation to the BEF symplectic form.